-The Child Protection Co-ordinator and Designated Safeguarding Lead at school is Mr Clark.
+The Child Protection Co-ordinator and Designated Safeguarding Lead at school is Mrs E Fieldhouse.

-The Deputy Child Protection Co-ordinator is Mr Smith.
+The Deputy Child Protection Co-ordinator is Mr P Smith.

 Should any visitor, parent or member of staff have any concerns regarding a child, or if a child makes a disclosure to them, they should speak to Mr. Clark or Mr. Smith directly.

-In the absence of Mr Clark or Mr Smith, another member of the Senior Leadership Team should be contacted.
-(Mrs Fieldhouse -Deputy Head or Mrs Robinson-SENCO).
+In the absence of Mrs E Fieldhouse or Mr P Smith, another member of the Senior Leadership Team should be contacted.
+(Mrs V Robinson-SENCO & Deputy Headteacher or Mr P Flintham Deputy Headteacher).

-Alternatively, a disclosure form can be obtained from reception, completed and put in a sealed envelope for Mr. Clark's attention.
+Alternatively, a disclosure form can be obtained from reception, completed and put in a sealed envelope for Mrs Fieldhouse's attention.
 You should always follow up your discussion by filling in a 'Record of Concern' form.

 We ask all adults who come into contact with children to be approachable and to listen.
 We remind them not to ask the child 'leading questions', but to record what they have been told accurately and carefully.